External documentation

 Git-driven markdown docs

-Cortex automatically embeds markdown files from the docs folder of your repo in the Catalog.
-If Cortex detects relevant files, these docs show up under the Integrations / Documents tab on the entity details page.
+folder of your repo or from the root directory.
+If Cortex detects relevant files, these docs show up under the Integrations > Documents tab on the entity details page.

 Embed dashboards